 It's likely you are familiar with the parties having a role in the transaction.
 The most recognizable face in the exchange is the real estate agent.
 Next, the lender provides the money required to finance the deal.
 And ensuring all aspects of the exchange are completed and that the title is clear to pass to the buyer from the seller is the title company.

 So, who's responsible for making sure the property is worth the purchase price?
 This is where you meet the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Zenith Appraisal Services will ensure, you as an interested party, are informed.

 To ascertain the true status of the property, it's our responsibility to first perform a thorough inspection.
 We must see features hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are present and are in the condition a typical person would expect them to be.
 To ensure the stated square footage has not been misrepresented and describe the layout of the home, the inspection often includes creating a sketch of the floorplan.
 Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.

-Following the inspection, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Once the site has been inspected, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach